plone/volto/docs/source/configuration/multilingual.md

 Volto provides support for Plone's multilingual feature through the Plone core add-on `plone.app.multilingual`.
 It is included with Plone 5 and later.
-You can enable it through the Plone Classic UI administrative interface.
+You can enable it through the {guilabel}`Add-ons` control panel in the administrative interface.

 ## Volto configuration